Avinash-Singh1/QuickAuto_Development_/README.md

 ### Contact

-For questions or feedback, contact [your email or GitHub profile link].
+For questions or feedback, contact [aavinash.singgh@gmail.com].